 Peck didn’t offer us any menus, but they apparently exist at lunch.
 At dinner, look to the dry erase board out front, which hosts a few special dishes, or listen to a recitation.

-We started with salgadinhos – savory appetizers.
-They were all good, but the best was probably the teardrop-shaped coxinha, a chicken croquette with a thin, crisp sheathe and a creamy core flecked with minced pepper, red onion and tomato.
+Salgadinhos were all good, but a teardrop-shaped coxinha, a chicken croquette with a thin, crisp sheathe and a creamy core flecked with minced pepper, red onion and tomato, tasted best.
 Other highlights, bollinos – balls filled with oozing Monterey jack cheese; fried arancini-like ovals called risoles filled with shrimp; and pastellos – Monterey jack wontons.
 Each salgadinho benefited from a spicy, fire-red malagueta pepper sauce.

-Esparza requested off-the-menu Escondidinho – “something hidden” – in this case, carne seca.
-It was kind of like a Shepherd’s pie, only with yucca instead of mashed potatoes and a melted slab of Monterey jack cheese.
+Escondidinho was kind of like a Shepherd’s pie, only with yucca instead of mashed potatoes and a melted slab of Monterey jack cheese.
 Carne seca wasn’t as seca (dry) as the name suggested, and the salty beef added to the hearty dish.

 During the day, Peck’s selection is much simpler, featuring chicken, beef and some less time-consuming dishes.
 Unfortunately, the economy has limited her options.
 If she gets bigger crowds, she’ll have the freedom to build more elaborate menus, which would certainly be a boon to Westsiders.